-How Uber and On-Demand Companies Drive Revenue With ClimaCell’s Predictive Insights Weather API
+How Uber and On-Demand Companies Drive Revenue With ClimaCell’s Predictive Weather Platform

 When Uber selected ClimaCell earlier this year to integrate across their platform, there was a lot to talk about.
 After-all, at the time of the announcement, the company had just recently released Q4 earnings of more than $4B in revenue.
 But outside of just the “PR announcement,” how exactly can Uber leverage ClimaCell’s weather API?
 What advantages can ClimaCell provide to all on-demand companies from ride sharing to delivery?
 We wanted to dig in a bit further to explore.

 First, let’s recap the details of the Uber deal: